ocaml-ppx/ppx_deriving/README.md

 [@@deriving Show, Eq]
 ```

-It's possible to pass options to a plugin by appending a record to plugin's name:
+It's possible to pass options to a plugin by appending a record to plugin's name (TBD):

 ``` ocaml
 type t = string